CrashOverride85/zc95/docs/Patterns.md

 ------------------------------------------------------------

 ## Buzz
-Intended to be used with a buzz wire game (TODO: add photo example, but googling "buzz wire game" should give the general idea).
+Intended to be used with a buzz wire game, probably better explained with a photo:

+![Buzz wire game]

-Whenever the wand touches the wire, a shock is delivered on channels 3+4.
+Whenever the wand touches the wire, a shock is delivered on channels **3+4**.
 The shock level increases as the wire is touched.
-To make things more interesting, channels 1+2 also include a slowly increasing power level, to hurry things along a bit.
+As an option to make things more interesting, channels 1+2 generates a slowly increasing power level, to hurry things along a bit - although probably not worth the effort of connecting.

 The game finishes (all outputs go to zero) when the wand is used touch a contact at the end.

+Note: This mode works well enough when just channel 3 (or 4) is used with a pair of pads.

 ### Menu options
 * Game length - how long, in seconds, it takes channels 1+2 to reach full power